cgomesu/website/_posts/2021-06-04-smarter-hass.md

 Of course, there are other `recorder` services available in the Developer Tools > Services tab.
 Feel free to explore them.

 ## Statistics
 You don't need to be a mathematician who specialized in statistics to make use of it.
 In this guide, we will only make reference to very introductory statistical knowledge, such as measures of central tendency (e.g., mean, median), variability (e.g., variance, standard deviation) and simple (univariate) linear regression (e.g., gradient/slope).
-Similarly, math-wise, I will briefly talk about first-order derivatives (the ratio of the increment) and integrals (the area under the curve).

 [![Humor about stats](/assets/posts/2021-06-04-smarter-hass/humor-stats.png){:.PostImage .PostImage--large}](/assets/posts/2021-06-04-smarter-hass/humor-stats.png)

 The goal in this guide is to present a starting point for more advanced usage of analytical tools in home automation systems.
 The possibilities are endless for knowledgeable users (e.g., application of Bayesian methods, dynamic mixed-effects modeling) and how far you will go along these paths is up to you.

 Fortunately, it doesn't take much to create really good inferential automations for your HASS instances.
 If you want to refresh your stats knowledge or dig deeper into it, save some time and take a look at the following resources:

-- Basic calculus refresher:
-  - *TODO: Embed videos?
-Series + Derivative + Integration*

 - Basic stats refresher:
   - *TODO: Embed videos?
 Probability + Basic stats*